-- the circuitry of the contactless chip including all IC Dedicated Software being active in the Operational Phase of the TOE (the integrated circuit, IC), - the hardware for the contactless interface (e.g. antenna), - the IC Embedded Software (operating system), - the ePassport-application, and - the associated guidance documentation.
+- the circuitry of the contactless chip including all IC Dedicated Software being active in the Operational Phase of the TOE (the integrated circuit, IC), - the hardware for the contactless interface (e.g. antenna), - the IC Embedded Software (operating system), - the ePassport-, the eID- and optionally the eSign-application, and - the associated guidance documentation.